ochuks1/myblog-project/README.md

-MyBlog Project
+CATHY Blog

-Overview
+# Overview

-MyBlog is a modern blogging platform built using React for the frontend.
+CATHY Blog is a blogging platform built using React for the frontend.
 It allows users to create, read, update, and delete blog posts.

-Features:
+# Features:

 User-friendly interface

 Ability to add, edit, and delete blog posts

-Responsive design for various devices

-Integration with external APIs for additional functionality

-Technologies Used
+# Technologies Used

 Frontend